SharedSmally/doc/app/spring-cloud/cloud.md

 ## Main Projects

-- Spring Cloud Config
+- **Spring Cloud Config**

 Centralized external configuration management backed by a git repository.
 The configuration resources map directly to Spring Environment but could be used by non-Spring applications if desired.

-- Spring Cloud Netflix
+- **Spring Cloud Netflix

 Integration with various Netflix OSS components (Eureka, Hystrix, Zuul, Archaius, etc.).

+- **Spring Cloud Zookeeper

+Service discovery and configuration management with Apache Zookeeper.

-- Spring Cloud Cloudfoundry
+- **Spring Cloud Cloudfoundry

 Integrates your application with Pivotal Cloud Foundry.
 Provides a service discovery implementation and also makes it easy to implement SSO and OAuth2 protected resources.

-- Spring Cloud Open Service Broker
+- **Spring Cloud Open Service Broker

 Provides a starting point for building a service broker that implements the Open Service Broker API.

-- Spring Cloud Consul
+- **Spring Cloud Consul

 Service discovery and configuration management with Hashicorp Consul.

-- Spring Cloud Sleuth
+- **Spring Cloud Sleuth

 Distributed tracing for Spring Cloud applications, compatible with Zipkin, HTrace and log-based (e.g. ELK) tracing.

-- Spring Cloud Zookeeper

-Service discovery and configuration management with Apache Zookeeper.

-- Spring Cloud OpenFeign
+- **Spring Cloud OpenFeign

 Spring Cloud OpenFeign provides integrations for Spring Boot apps through autoconfiguration and binding to the Spring Environment and other Spring programming model idioms.